-- 1: Water amount for which the water-level gauge indicates 0% or more - 2: To detect storage increases more accurately, the calculation method was reviewed as follows from February 9, 2017: (The revised method was applied from March 1, 2018) [(Inflow of groundwater/rainwater into buildings) + (other transfer) + (chemical injection into ALPS)] - 3: The storage amount increased due to transfer to buildings in association with the decommissioning work.

-(The transferred amount comprised (1 Transfer of RO concentrated water from groundwater drains to Turbine Building: approx. 80 m2/day, 2 Transfer from wells and groundwater drains: approx.50 m2/day, 3 Transfer from Unit 5//6 SPT to Process Main Building: approx. 20 m2/day, others) - 4: Changed from December 13, 2018 from rainfall in Namie to that within the site. - 5: Considered attributable to the increased inflow of groundwater, rainwater and others to buildings due to the decline in the level of contaminated water in buildings.
-(May 30, June 13 and 27, 2019, March 18 and May 7-14, 2020) - 6: The methods of calculating the water volume and the capacity of tanks, which had varied in each tank area, were unified, which led to changes in the calculated increase in treated water and variation in Sr-treated water and others.
-However, the actual treated volumes were approx. 2,200 m3/week for treated water and approx. 1,100 m3/week for Sr-treated water and others (July 11, 2019). - 7: From the period January 16-23, 2019, amid a decline in the water level in Unit 4 R/B, system water in S/C flowing into R/B contaminated water is reflected in the inflow of groundwater and rainwater in addition to the transferred amount generated in decommissioning work.
+- 1: Water amount for which the water-level gauge indicates 0% or more - 2: To detect storage increases more accurately, the calculation method was reviewed as follows from February 9, 2017: (The revised method was applied from March 1, 2018) [(Inflow of groundwater/rainwater into buildings) + (other transfer) + (chemical injection into ALPS)] - 3: The storage amount increased due to transfer to buildings in association with the decommissioning work - (The transferred amount comprised (1 Transfer of RO concentrated water from groundwater drains to Turbine Building: approx. 80 m3/day, 2 Transfer from wells and groundwater drains: approx. 50 m3/day, 3 Transfer from Unit 5/6 SPT to Process Main Building: approx. 20 m3/day, others) - 4: Changed from December 13, 2018 from rainfall in Namie to that within the site. - 5: Considered attributable to the increased inflow of groundwater, rainwater, and others to buildings due to the decline in the level of contaminated water in buildings.
+(March 18, May 7-14, June 11-18, and July 16-23, 2020) - 6: From the period January 16-23, 2019, amid a decline in the water level in Unit 4 R/B, system water in S/C flowing into R/B contaminated water is reflected in the inflow of groundwater and rainwater in addition to the transferred amount generated in decommissioning work.